Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 consent from clients (we take the stance here that simply using the resolution service itself does not constitute consent).

+QUESTION: If the operator has a published policy that clearly states data will be shared does using the service imply consent?
+QUESTION: How else is consent granted....?

 Even when consent is granted operators should employ data minimization techniques such as those described in (#data-handling) if data is shared with third-parties.

 Operators should consider including specific guidelines for the collection of aggregated and/or anonymized data for research purposes, within or outside of their own organization.
+This can benefit not only the operator (through inclusion in novel research) but also the wider Internet community.
 See [SURFnet's policy](https://surf.nl/datasharing) on data sharing for research as an example.

-TODO: More on data for research vs operations... how to still motivate operators to share anonymized data?

-TODO: Guidelines for when consent is granted?

-TODO: Applies to server data handling too.. could operators offer alternatives services one that implies consent for data processing, one that doesn't?

 # DNS privacy policy and practice statement